celo-org/docs/docs/developer/walkthrough/using-js-keystores.md

   - import PKs (into encrypted keystores)
   - decrypt and get a PK from an encrypted keystore
   - change the passphrase on a keystore
-- `FileKeystore`, `InMemoryKeystore` which specifiy the IO in addition to the above base class
+- `FileKeystore`, `InMemoryKeystore` which specify the IO in addition to the above base class
 - `KeystoreWalletWrapper`: (not stable; likely to structurally change) a very simple wrapper for a `Keystore` and `LocalWallet`, which allows a user to decrypt a keystore and pass the key to the `LocalWallet` in order to sign transactions.

 ## Usage